bloovis/beectl.mirror/README.md

 ## Install the browser extension

 Install the "Browser's External Editor" extension in Chrome or Firefox, using the normal sources for extensions.
-In the settings page for the extension, set the the path to your editor, and set some regular expressions and file extensions for sites where you want to use beectl.
+Then in the settings page for the extension, make the following
+changes:

+* Set the path to your editor.
+* Optionally, set some regular expressions and file extensions for specific sites.
+This isn't strictly necessary; I suspect it is only useful for editors that change their behavior based on file extensions (e.g., EMACS modes).

 Now you have to create a native messaging manifest file for your browser, and also set a shortcut key.